Honorable J. Patrick Foley III

 Proposed jury instructions should be filed two business days before the pretrial and emailed in Microsoft Word format to the Law Clerk at email@example.com.

-Trial days typically start at 10:00 a.m. (following the court’s 9:00 a.m. criminal docket) and conclude by 4:30 p.m.
+Trial days typically start at 10:00 a.m. (following the court’s 9:00 a.m. criminal docket) and conclude between 4:00 and 4:30 p.m.
 There is a brief recess every ninety minutes and an hour for lunch.

 The parties are responsible for securing all audio-visual equipment.
 Counsel wishing to use the court’s equipment should contact the Court Administrator’s office at 946-5800 at least a week before trial.

-Attorneys should, generally, use the podium when addressing the judge, jury, or witness; however, they may move freely about the courtroom when circumstances dictate but should respect the personal space of the witness, the jurors, and opposing counsel.
+Attorneys should use the podium when addressing the judge, jury, or witness; however, they may move freely about the courtroom when circumstances dictate but should respect the personal space of the witness, the jurors, and opposing counsel.

 Each party should provide the court with an exhibit list containing spaces at the right margin for the name of the authenticating witness and the status of admission.
 No list is necessary if the parties expect fewer than ten exhibits per side.
 Exhibit binders for the court are mandatory.